 Comfort: Considering comfort is one of the most common reasons people are looking to renovate/build, it makes sense to dedicate funds toward having heating and cooling absolute back of mind.

-Technological: We project this to be the leading cause of renovation in the next few decades.
+Technological: As contemporary residential designers in Newcastle we project this to be the leading cause of renovation in the next few decades.
 The IoT (Internet of Things) movement is seeing connected products being continuously and frequently released for the home.
 But the infrastructure in your home needs to be planned and implemented to optimise communication between IoT devices and future-proof your home as technology evolves.

 Financial: Although cost to upgrade your home will be more than a standard build in the short-term, the costs can be negated in the long term and start to save money.
 Below is a brief outline how each upgrade may eventually return some, all, or more return on investment.